Quick History of Lumbini

 Sadly, some historical records show that Mayadevi died shortly after giving birth (seven days).
 Siddhartha is then said to have returned to his father's land of Kapilavastu (near Uttar Pradesh, Northern India) and was raised by Maya Devi's younger sister.

-Later circa 630 CE another Chinese pilgrim Xuanzang Hsüan visited Lumbini and noted that many of the monasteries had been hit by lightning and in ruins.
+Later, circa 630 CE, another Chinese pilgrim, Xuanzang Hsüan, visited Lumbini and noted that many of the monasteries had been hit by lightning and were in ruins.
 The site was yet to achieve much recognition and received little upkeep.

-Lumbini is broken up into a main complex called the Lumbini Development Zone & the Lumbini Museum which is within it.
-The Lumbini Development Zone contains many Buddhist Monasteries and temples which you can visit.
-Inside the museum grounds you can visit the places mentioned during Buddha's birth.
+Lumbini is broken up into a main complex called the Lumbini Development Zone & the Lumbini Museum, which is within it.
+The Lumbini Development Zone contains many Buddhist Monasteries and temples that you can visit.
+Inside the museum grounds, you can visit the places mentioned during Buddha's birth.

 Maya Devi Temple in Lumbini, Nepal